-Felony Crime Defense in Pompano Beach
+Felony Defense Attorney in Pompano Beach, FL

 Felony crimes are considered the most severe types of offenses in Florida and throughout the United States.
 A person charged with a felony crime is labeled as a felon, which can significantly impact his or her opportunities for employment, obtain a college loan from the government, obtain a professional license, as well as prohibit them from owning a firearm or voting.
 Committing a felony crime can receive the most severe punishment that includes a fine, jail time for more than a year, or both.
 Not to mention, in the case of some of the most serious crimes, a felony can be punishable by death.

 Felony crime charges are not to be taken lightly.
-If you or someone you know is subject of a criminal investigation for a felony, hiring a felony crime lawyer immediately is imperative.
+If you or someone you know is subject to a criminal investigation for a felony, hiring a felony crime lawyer immediately is imperative.
 If guilty, the consequences can be life-changing for you and your family.

 Felony Crimes in Pompano Beach